bethac07/qi_2024_analysis_lab_manual/qi_2024_analysis_lab_manual/Lab05_DL4MIA_Zero_N2V_StarDist_CellPose2.md

 #### Save things for later

 Reproducible science matters!
 You can therefore save your Piximi project file for later, as well as save your model for later use.
-You might find the former handy if you want to add more data later, and/or you just want to confer with someone else (including a paper revieiwer, or future you) about how difficult data points were handled.
+You might find the former handy if you want to add more data later, and/or you just want to confer with someone else (including a paper reviewer, or future you) about how difficult data points were handled.

 <img src="images/lab05/piximi_save_project.png" height="180px" />